-- As previously noted, Franchise fees increased by \$4.4 million as a result of the expiration of the current agreement with Miami-Dade County in May 2020 and a new more favorable agreement entered into with Florida Power & Light with payments that commenced in July 2020. - The increase in intergovernmental revenues of \$1.3 million during the current fiscal year is primarily attributable to a increase in the Half Cent Tax proceeds. - Communication Service Taxes increased by \$55 thousand during the current fiscal year.
+- The increase in intergovernmental revenues of \$3.7 million during the current fiscal year is primarily attributable to an increase in the Half Cent Tax proceeds. - Communication Service Taxes increased by \$289 thousand during the current fiscal year.
 The increase reflects State of Florida collections and municipal distributions.

-The charts below present the program revenues of \$12.9 million and program expenditures of \$73.1 million for the year ended September 30, 2021, as derived from the government-wide Statement of Activities:
+The charts below present the program revenues of \$16 million and program expenditures of \$79.2 million for the year ended September 30, 2022, as derived from the government-wide Statement of Activities: